 2. Select More options (...) then Add member.

 3. Enter the guest's email address, then click on Edit guest information to give them a friendly user name.
 Then click Add.
 Your guest will receive a welcome email invitation.

-Guests must have an Office 365 work or school account.
+Guests must have a Microsoft 365 work or school account.
 If they don't have a Microsoft account associated with their email, they'll be prompted to create one for free.

 For more details, check out the official Microsoft documentation.

 Team owners can also configure some guest permissions for their team once a guest has been successfully added (see below).

 To set guest permissions for an individual team in Teams: